- What is keyword research?

-Actually, many of the keyword research methods I mentioned above provided some long-tail keyword ideas, such as the Pinterest search method, the popular pin keyword method, using idea pages, and the new boards method.
+Actually, many of the keyword research methods mentioned above provided some long-tail keyword ideas, such as the Pinterest search method, the popular pin keyword method, using idea pages, and the new boards method.

-If you were in the beauty niche, instead of using the popular term keyword “makeup,” you could start off with terms “drugstore makeup,” “makeup tutorials,” or “makeup dupes” instead to narrow the search.
+For example, if you were in the beauty niche, instead of using the popular term keyword “makeup,” you could start off with terms “drugstore makeup,” “makeup tutorials,” or “makeup dupes” instead to narrow the search.